nmeri17/suphle-docs/src/docs/v1/events/index.md

 # Events

 ## Introduction
-A criminally overlooked part of back end engineering.
-Suphple would restrict all read/write database operations to be only executable within the context of a specific side-effect event handler.
-But for the sole purpose of commands whose producers are more optimized with synchronous responses, such imposition was left to the developer's discretion.
+Events are a criminally overlooked part of back end engineering.
+It is so crucial that Suphple would restrict all write database operations to be only executable within event handlers.
+But for the sole purpose of commands whose producers require the ID of sub entities, such imposition was left to the developer's discretion.
 A fine example being our module sending a create event for a related model within the boundaries of another module.

 One line of defense against this obstacle advocates against the use of relational models in service oriented architectures.
 A less drastic opinion suggests making use of guids instead of auto incremented ids.
+Then again, in cases where commands that rely on data from sub-commands, the sub-command can be considered a query, and should probably receive the same treatment as other queries i.e. being imported into the consumer

 Whatever design decision is made based on these considerations, events are expected to be an important part of it.
-Pay attention at seams for operations whose results are of no importance to the response.
+This is because they are a strong symbol of high cohesion, enabling us escape the terrors of transactional scripts (link).
+You want to pay attention at seams for operations whose results are of no importance to the response.

 ## Listeners